 The first day in Base Camp is always a rest day.
 Make sure you take plenty of water аnd eat well.
 This is a good opportunity to familiarize yourself with the Camp, take a shower and explore the area.
 We get together with the guides, do a medical checkup, reorganize and review the equipment, prepare the loads and organize food for transportation for the next day.
 This is the time to get to know the climbers from other parts of the world and to meet the people that work in the camps.
 This is all part of acclimatisation and is essential for your well being.

 Today we will carry some of our equipment and food to Camp 1, called Plaza Canada.
 We keep our backpacks light and carry as little as possible in order to be able to gradually adapt to the altitude.
-During the load transportation to Цamp 1, we reach a level of 5050 m.
-It is very important to maintain the adaptation of our body to altitude, to achieve good acclimatization.
+During the load transportation to Цamp 1, we reach a level of 5,050m.
+It is very important to maintain the adaptation of our body to altitude, to achieve good acclimatisation.
 Then we return to Plaza de Mulas for overnight.

-Today is your second acclimatization day.
+Today is your second acclimatisation day.
 Make sure you take plenty of water аnd eat well.

-Today is an acclimatization day.
+Today is an acclimatisation day.
 Make sure you take plenty of water аnd eat well.